How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 Medicare will only finalize its repayment demand after it has complete, verified records for all injury-related medical services.

-If your treatment involved several providers, extensive hospital stays, or out-of-state facilities, gathering those documents can take time.
+If your treatment involves several providers, extensive hospital stays, or out-of-state facilities, gathering those documents can take time.

 Some law firms use dedicated medical records management systems to keep everything organized for exactly this reason.